Thomas A. Noble, Ph.D. (Edinburgh)

 Holy Trinity, Holy People: The Theology of Christian Perfecting (Cascade Books, 2013).

 'Kenosis' and 'The Mission of the Holy Trinity', in Missio Dei, A Wesleyan Understanding, ed.
 K. Schwanz and J. Coleson (Beacon Hill, 2011), 77-84, 85-91.

 ‘To Serve the Present Age: Authentic Wesleyan Theology’, Wesleyan Theological Journal 46:1 (2011).

 'John Wesley as Theologian: An Introduction', Evangelical Quarterly 82/3 (July 2010), 238-57.

 Called to be Saints: A Centenary History of the Church of the Nazarene in the British Isles: 1906-2006 (Didsbury Press, 2006).

 Tyndale House and Fellowship: The First Sixty Years (Inter-Varsity Press, 2006).

-Past Supervision: Klaus Arnold, Robbie Brown, Hunter Cummings, Dick Eugenio, E. Jerome Van Kuiken, Josh McNall, Stan Rodes, Carla Sunberg, Johan Tredoux, Mark Olson (co-supervisor), Steve Johnson (co-supervisor)
+Past Supervision: Klaus Arnold, Robbie Brown, Graham Burkhart (co-supervisor), Hunter Cummings, Dick Eugenio, Christopher Hathaway, Isaac Hopper, E. Jerome Van Kuiken, Jacob Lett, Josh McNall, Kevin Navarro, Stan Rodes, Carla Sunberg, Johan Tredoux, Mark Olson (co-supervisor), Steve Johnson (co-supervisor)